-Only educational course work required by the city and directly related to the affected employee's position with the City will be considered for reimbursement.
+Only educational course work recommended by the City and/or directly related to the affected employee's position with the City will be considered for reimbursement.
 Only costs for the books required for approved courses shall be deemed reimbursable.
-All application for reimbursement shall be approved by the City Manager prior to enrollment in the coursework.
+All application for reimbursement shall be approved by the City Manager or his/her designee prior to enrollment in the coursework.
 Reimbursement will be made upon written proof that the employee received a final grade of B or better or, in the case of a non-grade course received a Pass or Satisfactory final grade.

-D. Meeting, travel and/or training expenses will be paid and/or reimbursed with prior authorization by the City Manager as described above and in conformance with the City's Travel and Expense Reimbursement Policy.
+D. Meeting, travel and/or training expenses will be paid and/or reimbursed with prior authorization by the City Manager or his/her designee as described above and in conformance with the City's Travel and Expense Reimbursement Policy.